The areas of the "Design" module

 Enter a title that should be used for your grouping in the Layout structure area.

-Learn how to create user-defined styles here.
+You can find out how to create custom styles here.

 Control elements